Elettren was founded by Armando Ravasini in Milan Italy in 1946. Armando Ravasini had been an engineer working for

-of Pirelli.
+Pirelli, the famous tire manufacturers.
 Elettren (which stands for 'electric train') started out manufacturing

 high-quality finely detailed tinplate model locomotives and passenger cars in 'O' gauge to compete with the likes of

 brass 1:43.5 models (32 mm track width) utilizing a variety of modern techniques including acid etching and lasercutting.

 Fulgurex, a Swiss premium model train manufacturer was started in 1947 to handle distribution of Elettren designed trains.

 Elettren trains are known for their precision and fidelity to their prototypes.
 The first Elettren powered models produced

-were the FS 691 Pacific class Steam locomotive and the E428 Italian style Ansaldo 2-B-B-2 heavy electric.
+were the FS 691 Pacific class steam locomotive and the E428 Italian style Ansaldo 2-B-B-2 heavy electric.
 It was the

 the Noë shop in Milan.
 Giansanti Coluzzi arranged to meet Mr. Ravasini and agreed to have 50 of the models constructed.